Visiting the beaches in Lagos? Below you will find the 7 best and most beautiful ones 😉

 After the Christian Reconquista of the Iberian Peninsula in 1189, Lagos played an important role in Portuguese discoveries due to its strategic harbor position.
 Under the expansionist project of King Sebastian, Lagos became a city, and the capital of the Kingdom of the Algarve, in 1573.
 Lagos had the very first African slave market in colonial Europe which was built in 1444.

-Nowadays, Lagos is one of the most visited cities in the Algarve due to its stunning beaches, incredible rock formations, great variety of hotels, bars, restaurants and spirited summer nightlife.
+Nowadays, Lagos is one of the most visited cities in the Algarve due to its stunning and famous beaches, incredible rock formations, great variety of hotels, bars, restaurants and spirited summer nightlife.

 7 Must-see Beaches in Lagos